 Coaching Practitioners today are working in a more knowledgeable, demanding marketplace.
 Supervision by a professionally qualified educator with some psychological expertise is now a must -as this not only provides the necessary credentials and skill sets but also contributes to the coach’s learning and development -ensuring the coach is working within his or her personal and professional limits of competence.

 Many vital coaching practice protocols, models, techniques and assessment instruments a professional coach requires are only available to coaches trained and mentored by a facilitator who is also a licensed clinical psychologist.
-For example; Dr Skiffington's fast-tracked, 4 Day, Very Small Group Certified Master Coach Course (N.Y., London & Sydney) meets the critical needs for business and executive coaches to be trained and mentored in the use of validated, reliable psychology-based coaching models, tools and techniques.
+For example; the Institute's fast-tracked, Certified Master Coach Course meets the critical needs for business and executive coaches to be trained and mentored in the use of validated, reliable psychology-based coaching models, tools and techniques.

 Some Professional Coaching Resources: